Satellite-im/markdowns/README.md

 # Markdowns
-- provides a function called `text_to_html` which parses a subset of markdown, replaces it with html tags, and returns the string. handles bold, italics, strikethrough, and code. also transforms text into emojis too, ignoring text within code segments.
+- provides a function called `text_to_html` which parses a subset of markdown, replaces it with html tags, and returns the string. handles bold, italics, strikethrough, and code.
-- provides the text to emoji function as a standalone
+- also returns a vec of ranges, each range is a substring that isn't a code segment.
+This allows for optional transformation of emojis.
+- provides a function to turn ascii emojis into unicode emojis.

 ## Supported markdown
  - italics